ajtribick/celestia-gaia-stardb/README.md

 been provided by national institutions, in particular the institutions participating in the *Gaia* Multilateral Agreement.

+This work has made use of the VizieR catalogue access tool, CDS, Strasbourg, France (DOI : 10.26093/cds/vizier).
+The original description of the VizieR service was published in 2000, A&AS 143, 23.

 This work made use of the cross-match service provided by CDS, Strasbourg.

+This work made use of [Astropy](http://www.astropy.org), a community-developed core Python package for Astronomy.